jalbam/AutoHotkey_mouse_scripts/README.md

 **pressF10_32** - It will press the "F10" key when the mouse wheel button (the middle button) is pressed.
 Compiled for 32-bit but it should also run on 64-bit versions of Microsoft Windows.

-**showOSK_32** - It will show the "OSK" (_osk.exe_) which belongs to the "On Screen Keyboard" ("floating" around the screen, as an independent window) when the mouse wheel button (the middle button) is pressed.
+**showOSK_32** - If available in the operating system, it will show the "OSK" (_osk.exe_) which belongs to the "On Screen Keyboard" ("floating" around the screen, as an independent window) when the mouse wheel button (the middle button) is pressed.
 Compiled for 32-bit.

 **showOSK_64** - The same as "showOSK_32" but for 64-bit versions of Microsoft Windows.
 Use it in the case that you get [an error](https://autohotkey.com/board/topic/119602-the-system-cannot-find-the-file-specified/ "The system cannot find the file specified") using the "showOSK_32" version.

-**showTabTip_32** - It will show the "TabTip" (_tabtip.exe_) which also belongs to an on-screen keyboad (the one attached to the bottom of the screen) when the mouse wheel button (the middle button) is pressed.
+**showTabTip_32** - If available in the operating system, it will show the "TabTip" (_tabtip.exe_) which also belongs to an on-screen keyboad (different from the "osk.exe" one) when the mouse wheel button (the middle button) is pressed.
 Compiled for 32-bit.

 **showTabTip_64** - The same as "showTabTip_32" but for 64-bit versions of Microsoft Windows.
 Use it in the case that you get [an error](https://autohotkey.com/board/topic/119602-the-system-cannot-find-the-file-specified/ "The system cannot find the file specified") using the "showTabTip_32" version.